 Easy Cinnamon Sugar Pull-Apart Bread

-This easy cinnamon sugar pull-apart bread will fill your house with a heavenly smell as it bakes!
+This easy cinnamon bread will fill your house with a heavenly smell as it bakes!
 It’s unbelievably good and full of warm, sweet flavors.

-I found the recipe on Joy the Baker and it’s everything I imagined it to be: soft and fluffy on the inside, golden-brown and crunchy on the outside.
+I found the recipe on Joy the Baker, and it’s everything I imagined it to be: soft and fluffy on the inside, golden-brown and crunchy on the outside.
 Just like a cinnamon roll but quicker to prepare!

-The process is very simple, the only hard part is waiting a couple of hours for the dough to rise.
+The process is very simple, the only hard part is waiting for the dough to rise.
 The end result is certainly worth the effort!
 You can mix by hand, or you can use a stand mixer fitted with a dough hook as I did.

 Watch the top of the bread while is baking.
 When it’s starting to get too brown, cover it loosely with aluminum foil for the rest of the baking time.